ember-learn/ember-blog/content/the-road-to-ember-data-1-0.md

 developers, while also being accessible to developers just getting started with client-side web applications.

-To take a simple example, sometimes a has-many relationship is stored in the parent record's JSON representation:
+To take an example, sometimes a has-many relationship is stored in the parent record's JSON representation:

 ```javascript